-Dividend distributions paid by the Scheme are treated as if they are dividends.
+Dividend distributions paid by a Sub-Fund are treated as if they are dividends.

 UK resident individuals

 UK resident individuals liable to income tax at the basic, higher or additional rate will be taxed at the appropriate dividend rate on the receipt of dividend distributions subject to the availability of allowances and reliefs including the annual dividend allowance.